 Most of the assessments on potential impacts on the benthos are based on assumptions that are arrived from publicly available data from areas outside the ML170 area while data directly from the target areas are very limited.
-An initial survey is needed to confirm the assumptions.
-This should include sampling of the macrofauna and meiofauna in both target areas, as well as the surveying of the areas for the presence of bacterial mats.
-Further aspects of the survey include measurements of organic matter concentrations in the sediments, dissolved nutrients, and H2S concentrations particularly in the deeper sediments.
-Surveying for bacterial mats can be done with a ROV.
-While macrofauna can be sampled with normal van Veen grabs, meiofauna need to be sampled with more sophisticated grab tools such as a multi-corer.
-Measurements of dissolved nutrients and H2S also require analytical equipment that are not available to NMP.
-It is thus recommended that scientists from MFMR are engaged to discuss the programme to collect such verification data.
+A verification survey is needed to confirm the assumptions.
+This should include sampling of the macrofauna and/or meiofauna in the target areas, as well as the surveying of the areas for the presence of bacterial mats.
+Further aspects of the survey should include measurements of organic matter concentrations in the sediments, dissolved nutrients, and H2S concentrations particularly in the deeper sediments.
+Surveying for bacterial mats could be done with a ROV.
+While macrofauna can be sampled with normal van Veen grabs, meiofauna would need to be sampled with more sophisticated grab tools such as a multi-corer.
+Measurements of dissolved nutrients and H2S also require analytical equipment that is not available to NMP.
+It is thus recommended that specialist consultants or scientists be engaged to discuss the programme to collect such verification data.

-Continuing from the initial assessment survey, the severity of the removal and destruction of benthic communities by the dredging process and the subsequent recovery (functional recovery)

-process need to be ascertained.
+Continuing from the initial assessment survey, the severity of the removal and destruction of benthic communities by the dredging process and the subsequent recovery (functional recovery) process need to be ascertained.
 A post-dredging benthic monitoring programme thus needs to be established.
-There is continuous debate whether such monitoring programmes should focus on macrofauna or on meiofauna, or both (e.g. Somerfield et al. 1995, Coull & Chandler 1998, Kennedy & Jacoby 1999, Schratzberger et al. 2001).
-Typically macrofauna is the preferred option as sample collection and species identification is comparatively easier (Kennedy & Jacoby 1999).
+There is continuous debate whether such monitoring programmes should focus on macrofauna or on meiofauna, or both (e.g. Somerfield et al. 1995, Coull and Chandler 1998, Kennedy and Jacoby 1999, Schratzberger et al. 2001).
+Typically macrofauna is the preferred option as sample collection and species identification is comparatively easier (Kennedy and Jacoby 1999).
 In low-oxygen environments such as OMZs, however, body size seems to be very important as small organisms are best able to cover their metabolic demands in the OMZ, and besides adaptation to low oxygen often have a capability to conduct anaerobic metabolism.
 Meiofauna may thus increase in dominance in relation to macro- and megafauna (Levin 2003).
-Nonetheless, although small organisms prevail, the species inventory of OMZs comprises the whole range between micro- and megafauna and many macrofauna species have developed adaptations to cope with life in hypoxic habitats (Gonzalez & Quinones 2000, Levin, 2003, Arntz et al. 2006).
+Nonetheless, although small organisms prevail, the species inventory of OMZs comprises the whole range between micro- and megafauna and many macrofauna species have developed adaptations to cope with life in hypoxic habitats (Gonzalez and Quinones 2000, Levin 2003, Arntz et al. 2006).